ScriptBasic/WinPBX/docs/CBSTR Class.md

 # CBSTR Class

 The **CBSTR** class implements a dynamic unicode null terminated string.
-Free Basic has a dynamic string data type (STRING) and a fixed length unicode data type (WSTRING), but it lacks a dynamic unicode string. **CWSTR** behaves as if it was a native data type, working directly with the intrinsic Free Basic string functions and operators.
+Free Basic has a dynamic string data type (STRING) and a fixed length unicode data type (WSTRING), but it lacks a dynamic unicode string. **CBSTR** behaves as if it was a native data type, working directly with the intrinsic Free Basic string functions and operators.

 **Include file**: CWSTR.INC.